thekeviv/Learning-React/RandomTrueFalseGame/README.md

 If the user selects the correct answer, his/her score and the number of questions are incremented, else, just the number of questions are incremented.

 This was done as a part of Udacity's Online React NanoDegree program.
 The possible solution folder contains the solution from Udacity and the src folder contains my own solution.
+Currently, the application uses my solution.

 ## Instructions to Run the Project